 There is only limited evidence that suggests the KD helps in the management of T2DM, by reducing (or even obviating) the need for insulin and other glucose-lowering drugs.
-By limiting the carbohydrate burden, it is possible to reduce the load on an already overburdened insulin-based metabolism and reverse insulin resistance.3 In some individuals with T1DM, a low-carbohydrate
+By limiting the carbohydrate burden, it is possible to reduce the load on an already overburdened insulin-based metabolism and reverse insulin resistance.
+In some individuals with T1DM, a low-carbohydrate diet has been shown to reduce insulin dose requirement and improve glycemic control.
+Some individuals with T2DM also experience significant improvement in insulin sensitivity and 24-hour glycemic profiles, although some individuals do not show this effect.
+Most studies that have investigated this, however, have been small and of short duration.

 Higher consumption of carbohydrates requires an increased dose of glucose-lowering drugs, including insulin.
 This, in turn, increases the risk of hypoglycemia, glycemic variability and medication-related errors.
-Rigorously conducted scientific trials on low fat diets show uniformly disappointing results for glucose control and weight loss.72 Hence, there is a need to evaluate KDs in an unbiased manner.
+Rigorously conducted scientific trials on low-fat diets show uniformly disappointing results for glucose control and weight loss.
+Hence, there is a need to evaluate KDs in an unbiased manner.

-Despite the rationale of restricting carbohydrates in T2DM, there have been few high-quality studies that have support the restriction of carbohydrate in patient diets.
-One example included 363 overweight individuals (102 with T2DM) in which participants chose either a low-calorie diet or a lowcarbohydrate KD.
+Despite the rationale of restricting carbohydrates in T2DM, there have been few high-quality studies that have supported the restriction of carbohydrates in patient diets.
+One example included 363 overweight individuals (102 with T2DM) in which participants chose either a low-calorie diet or a low-carbohydrate KD.
 Both diets had a beneficial effect on body weight, body mass index (BMI), changes in waist circumference, blood glucose level, HbA1c, total cholesterol, low-density lipoprotein (LDL) cholesterol, high-density lipoprotein (HDL) cholesterol, triglycerides, uric acid, urea and creatinine.
-However, the low-carbohydrate KD produced more significant improvements in these parameters than low-calorie diet.73 In another trial of 46 patients with T2DM within a larger trial population (n=146), a low-calorie diet produced similar BMI reductions to a low-fat diet (p=0.7).
-However, the low-calorie diet produced greater reductions in HbA1c than low-fat diet (p=0.045) and a greater reduction in anti-glycemic medication usage (p=0.01).74 A further study of 49 participants with obesity and T2DM showed that patients randomized to lowcarbohydrate KD showed greater reduction in HbA1c (p=0.03), body weight p=0.008), and HDL cholesterol (p<0.001) compared with patients receiving a low-glycemic, reduced calorie diet.75 In addition, diabetes medications were reduced or eliminated in 95.2% of low-carbohydrate KD versus 62.0% of lowglycemic index diet participants (p<0.01).
+However, the low-carbohydrate KD produced more significant improvements in these parameters than a low-calorie diet.73 In another trial of 46 patients with T2DM within a larger trial population (n=146), a low-calorie diet produced similar BMI reductions to a low-fat diet (p=0.7).
+However, the low-calorie diet produced greater reductions in HbA1c than a low-fat diet (p=0.045) and a greater reduction in anti-glycemic medication usage (p=0.01).74 A further study of 49 participants with obesity and T2DM showed that patients randomized to low-carbohydrate KD showed greater reduction in HbA1c (p=0.03), body weight (p=0.008), and HDL cholesterol (p<0.001) compared with patients receiving a low-glycemic, reduced calorie diet.75 In addition, diabetes medications were reduced or eliminated in 95.2% of low-carbohydrate KD versus 62.0% of low-glycemic index diet participants (p<0.01).
 The use of low-carbohydrate diets in T1DM has been studied to a lesser extent; positive evidence to support it comes largely from small trials, observational studies and case reports.76